posted November 22, 2005

 Paul Warren took a different approach.
 He made extensive use of lunar meteorites to establish ground truth.
 The tricky part of this task is that we do not know the specific location on the Moon a given meteorite comes from.
 What kind of ground truth is that?
 Warren's clever innovation was to use a plot of the reported Th concentration versus the fraction of the lunar surface with that concentration or lower, assuming that the lunar meteorites from the maria constitute no more than 17% of the surface (the percentage occupied by visible maria on the Moon), that the highland meteorites make up the remaining 83% of the surface, and that each meteorite represents the same surface are as others in its class (mare or highland).
 This approach works because the lunar meteorite suite approximates a random sampling of the lunar surface.
 Warren also used Apollo regolith samples in his calibration.
 The important contribution is Warren's emphasis on the parts of the surface that are low in Th.
 These regions make up a significant percentage of the surface, so contribute a lot of Th to our calculations of the total concentration in the crust.

 The pictures above show only two examples of lunar meteorites.
 Less than 1 in 1000 of all known meteorites are from the Moon.
 As Randy Korotev says on his excellent Lunar Meteorites web page, "You've got a better chance of winning the lottery than finding a lunar meteorite."
 They are that rare.
-All lunar meteorites have been found in deserts, for example SaU169 [LEFT] found in Oman and MET01210 [RIGHT] found in Meteorite Hills, Antarctica.
+All lunar meteorites have been found in deserts, for example SaU169 [LEFT, Data link from Meteoritical Database] found in Oman and MET01210 [RIGHT, Data link from Meteoritical Database] found in Meteorite Hills, Antarctica.
 Though extraterrestrial materials fall randomly on Earth it is simply easier to find them in deserts where they are well preserved (due to lack of weathering) and concentrated on a plain background so that they are easily recognized.
 Click on the photos for more information about the meteorites.

 Warren's new calibration for Th gives very similar results to Gillis-Davis' calibration.
 It gives lower Th concentrations in the lunar highlands, changing the mean feldspar-rich highlands concentration from about 0.8 parts per million (ppm) to about 0.5 ppm.
 Because Th resides mostly in the lunar crust, this revision lowers the estimate of Th in the entire Moon.